• Skip to main content

 Advantages of baking potatoes for mashed potatoes:

-• Baking the potatoes instead of boiling them keeps out excess moisture which can cause all sorts of issues.
+• Baking instead of boiling them keeps out excess moisture, which can cause all sorts of issues.

 • There is no waste!
-After scooping out the potato flesh, you are left with potato jackets, perfect for making my flavorful old-school recipe for Loaded Potato Skins.
+After scooping out the flesh, you are left with the jackets, perfect for making my flavorful old-school recipe for Loaded Potato Skins.

 • And finally, and in my opinion, one of the best reasons is that you don’t have to peel them!